Pachamanca in Peru – Best of Peruvian cuisine!

 Pachamanca in our Trekking Tours.

-TreXperience is the only tour operator to Machu Picchu, including pachamanca, in all our alternative tours with three days or more.
+TreXperience is the only tour operator to Machu Picchu, including Pachamanca, in all our alternative tours that last three days or more.

 Due to government restrictions, pachamanca in an earthenware oven is not possible during the Inca Trail Tours.
 However, some of our chefs might surprise you with a Pachamanca a la Olla.